Pentoxifylline: Medical uses

-Pentoxifylline has been tested for use in sarcoidosis patients as an alternative or compliment to prednisone and other steroids, as the drug can inhibit excess levels of TNF-a, which is associated with granuloma formation.
+Pentoxifylline has been tested for use in sarcoidosis patients as an alternative or complement to prednisone and other steroids, as the drug can inhibit excess levels of TNF-a, which is associated with granuloma formation.

-Pentoxifylline has also been used to treat immunologic reactions to leprosy with some success.
+It has further been used to treat immunologic reactions to leprosy with some success.

-Pentoxifylline has also been shown to be of benefit in alcoholic hepatitis, with some studies demonstrating a reduction in risk of hepatorenal syndrome.
+Benefit in alcoholic hepatitis was shown, with some studies demonstrating a reduction in risk of hepatorenal syndrome.